Welcome from Chair of Governors

 - To oversee the financial performance of the school and ensure its money is well spent.

-For 2019/20, the Governing Body’s Development Plan for Hinckley Parks Primary focuses on five key objectives:
+For 2021/22, the Governing Body's Development Plan for Hinckley Parks focuses on five key objectives:

-- To ensure that the expectations of pupil and staff performance is raised and remains high.
+- Ensure that the expectations of pupils and staff remains high.

 We make decisions as a corporate group so no single Governor is ever solely responsible, and as a body some of our specific responsibilities include: